 Child Support Wage Garnishment

-The parent who is owed child support can obtain a child support wage garnishment if there is an existing court order for child support or if you owe back child support.
-There are many collections methods which can be used once the custodial parent obtains a judgment to collect child support and one of the most effective is a child support wage garnishment.
-Even if the custodial parent got the judgment in one state and you have since moved to California, that parent can register the judgment in the State of California for enforcement.
+The parent who is owed child support can obtain a child support wage garnishment if there is an existing court order for child support or for back child support.
+There are many collections methods which can be used once the custodial parent obtains a judgment to collect child support.
+One of the most effective is a child support wage garnishment.
+Even if the custodial parent has a judgment in one state and you have since moved to California, that parent can register the judgment in the State of California for enforcement.

 To satisfy an order for child support, the custodial parent can seize your personal property, which includes the wages paid to you by your employer.